tjschuck/rake-compiler-dev-box/README.md

 # rake-compiler-dev-box

+_⚠️ This is no longer actively maintained.
+Please check out https://github.com/rake-compiler/rake-compiler-dock as the successor to this tool._

+_Original README preserved below._

+---

 A virtual machine for using rake-compiler.

 [rake-compiler](https://github.com/luislavena/rake-compiler) is **totally awesome**, and you should be using it if you maintain a Ruby gem with C or Java extensions to build native binaries for your users.